BeckySkel/fullstack-project-4/README.md

 - [View the wireframes here](documents/wireframes.pdf)
 - The key differences between planning and the final product are presentation of the nav bar and the forms.

-### Flowchart
-- [Lucid](https://lucid.app/) was used to create a flowchart to map out the functions and processes of the application.
-Follow [this link](/assets/documents/flowchart.pdf) to view

 ### Information architecture
 - Recipebook is a blog-style site with multiple pages which relies on the MVC framework: Django to present information from a recipe database and provide CRUD functionality.
 - Recipes are presented as cards whilst browsing and full page views when viewing. the cards link to the recipe viewer.